dfinity/portal/docs/concepts/what-is-ic.md

 As a dapp developer, you might find it useful to think of the Internet Computer as providing the following key features:

 -   A **globally-accessible, public blockchain** for running smart contracts at web speed, that can serve interactive web content to users.
-You can read more about the architecture of the IC [here](/how-it-works/architecture-of-the-internet-computer/).
+You can read more about the architecture of ICP [here](/how-it-works/architecture-of-the-internet-computer/).

 -   A secure cryptographic protocol (**[Internet Computer protocol](/how-it-works/core-ic-protocol-overview/)**) run by nodes machines operated by independent node providers in independent data centers all over the world.
 This guarantees the secure execution of smart contracts.